-More than half (59 percent) of surveyed online MSMEs[†] reported using digital tools[‡] for business purposes in the past year during COVID-19.
+A majority (59 percent) of surveyed micro, small, and medium enterprises (MSMEs) reported using digital tools for business purposes in the past year during COVID-19.

-Surveyed online MSMEs looked favorably on digital tool use during the pandemic: a large majority (81 percent) of surveyed online MSMEs reported that digital tools were important or essential to keeping their business running during COVID-19.^{III}
+Online respondents looked favorably on digital tool use during the pandemic: a large majority (81 percent) of surveyed online MSMEs reported that digital tools were important or essential to keeping their business running during COVID-19.

-Enterprises recognized

-the importance of

-new digital tools

-during COVID-19" with

-"Surveyed online MSMEs

-recognized the help that

-digital tools provided

-in adapting to the

-COVID-19 environment.
+Enterprises recognized the importance of new digital tools during COVID-19: surveyed online MSMEs cited that Facebook appsi (83 percent) and mobile banking (51 percent) helped them adapt to the COVID-19 environment.

-Social media tools played a role across the spectrum of business functions about which surveyed MSMEs were asked, with Facebook apps being the most commonly reported digital tools used: more than half of surveyed online MSMEs reported using Facebook apps for customer-facing business activities, specifically marketing to and communicating with customers (55 percent and 52 percent respectively) in the past 30 days.
+Social media tools played a role across the spectrum of business functions, with Facebook apps being the most commonly reported digital tools used: more than half of online MSMEs reported recently using Facebook apps for customer-facing business activities, specifically marketing to and communicating with customers (55 percent and 52 percent respectively).

-The Philippines is the third-largest economy1 in Southeast Asia, with a large micro, small, and medium enterprise (MSME)TM sector underpinning its consistent growth until the COVID-19-induced economic slowdown in 2020.
+The Philippines is the third largest economy1 in Southeast Asia, with a large micro, small, and medium enterprise (MSME)ii sector underpinning its consistent growth until the COVID-19-induced economic slowdown in 2020.
 By allowing some MSMEs to quickly pivot online and maintain their core business functions2, digital tools (defined here as internet-based technologies) have become increasingly prominent in the Philippines during the pandemic.
-A new survey conducted by DAI and Ipsos between June and July 2021TM found that mroe than half (59 percent) of surveyed i The term "Facebook apps" refers to Facebook, WhatsApp, and Instagram.
+A new survey conducted by DAI and Ipsos between June and July 2021iii found that a majority (59 percent) of surveyed i The term "Facebook apps" refers to Facebook, WhatsApp, and Instagram.

-MSMEs were online, meaning that they had reported using digital tools for business purposes in the past year during COVID-19.
+MSMEs were online, meaning that they had reported using digital tools for business purposes over the past year during COVID-19.
 Additionally, a large majority (81 percent) of surveyed online MSMEs reported that digital tools were important or essential to keeping their business running during COVID-19.